How to Troubleshoot and Fix Black Lines on Your Monitor?

 1. Change the System’s Refresh Rate

-1. Right-click on the desktop and navigate to Settings > System > Display > Advanced Display settings.
+1. Right-click on your desktop and go to Settings > System > Display > Advanced Display.

-2. Set the Refresh Rate to the lowest possible value to see if the lines disappear.
-You can test different refresh rates to determine which one resolves the issue.
+2. Reduce the Refresh Rate to its lowest value and see if the lines disappear.
+Try different rates to find the one that works best.

 Lower the Refresh Rate of Your Display